 Undergraduate & Graduate Student Parking

 Students can log back onto the my.mun.ca portal after it closes, where they will be notified if they have been allocated a permit, including the area and cost.
-This will include a date that permits must be picked up by (approximatly two weeks).
 Vehicle registration must be presented to the Parking Office at the point of purchase to obtain the permit, and payment must be made by cash or debit only.
+Additional information will be provided on how and when students can purchase their permits when the lottery closes.

 Permits that are not claimed will be re-allocated to individuals who have already applied to the current semesters allocation via my.mun.ca (there is no need to re-apply).